-When you add all of this up, it equates to an enormous amount of lost revenue.
-The question is, do you know how much money downtime is costing you in your factory?
+So, the question is: do you know how much money downtime is costing you in your factory?
 Some consultants believe that 80% of industrial facilities are unable to accurately estimate their downtime.
 It’s commonly estimated that factories typically lose 5-20% of their productivity due to downtime (source).
-Again, these are just estimates, the actual number for each manufacturer is going to vary.
+Keep in mind these are just estimates, actual numbers for different sub-industries and businesses will vary.

-In the remaining parts of this article, I’ll be sharing more downtime statistics that you might find alarming.
-But don’t worry, I will also share some possible solutions that can help you to avoid unplanned downtime in manufacturing and run the most efficient factory possible.
+In the remaining parts of this article, I’ll share some more downtime statistics that you might find alarming, and get into the differences between types of frequent downtime events.
+But don’t worry, I will also share some viable solutions that can help you to avoid downtime in manufacturing and build the most efficient environment possible.

 Planned vs Unplanned downtime in manufacturing